tedyoung/mydmt-blackjack-20220117/README.md

 # Make Your Blackjack Code More Testable

-This is the starter code base for the "Make Code More Testable" class.
-Also known as "Refactoring to Testable Code".
+This is the starter code base for the "Make Your Design More Testable" class.
+Also known as "Refactoring to Hexagonal Architecture".

 # Requirements